Chart Color Schemes

 Port Sorell has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects expected to affect the area.
-Notable ones include Entrance to Port Sorell Roundabout Improvements, Cradle Coast NRM - Rice Grass Control Program, Port Sorell Area Drainage, and Hawley Foreshore Shared Pathway Project, with the following list focusing on those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects that may affect the region.
+Notable ones include Entrance to Port Sorell Roundabout Improvements, Cradle Coast NRM - Rice Grass Control Program, Port Sorell Area Drainage, and Hawley Foreshore Shared Pathway Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.